 Witness the incredible outcomes of community growth that occurs when people living in poverty have the tools they need to develop their businesses.
-Kick off Lancaster chapter’s fundraising project with us!
-We hope you’ll join us for an inspiring morning!
+We invite your contributions to the Lancaster Chapter’s fundraising project!

 Women Empowering Women

-MEDA and the Lancaster Chapter are launching a women’s group in May.
-The group, called “Women Empowering Women with MEDA,” will meet quarterly to promote the importance of women's economic empowerment as a catalyst for positive change in the world.
+MEDA and the Lancaster Chapter have launched a women’s group, called “Women Empowering Women with MEDA,” which meets several times a year to promote the importance of women's economic empowerment as a catalyst for positive change in the world.

 We invite you to join this group!
-Mark your calendars for our next meeting:
+Mark your calendars for our next meetings in 2017:

 Time: 6:30 – 8:00 p.m.

-Click here to download a PDF with a map and instructions for where to find parking.
+Click here to download a PDF with a map and directions..